Foundations of Occupational Therapy PG (8349.3)

 Assessments will be moderated according to the moderation procedures followed by the Occupational Therapy course.
 Refer to Canvas for a copy of the moderation guidelines.

-Failure to include the signed consent form when submitting the assessment will result in NIL marks for the assessment.
+Failure to include the hand-signed consent form will result in NIL marks for the assessment.

 Provided templates must be used.

 Copies of the relevant consent forms are available on in Assessments on Canvas.

 Attendance to all sessions is compulsory.
 Unjustified absence will result in NIL marks for the assignment.

 Students must wear their UC uniform when off-campus on the outreach music sessions and comply will all the site's requirements

 Students will need to cover the transportation costs to and from the site visits